shaack/bootstrap-show-modal/README.md

     onCreate: null, // Callback, called after the modal was created
     onShown: null, // Callback, called after the modal was shown and completely faded in
     onDispose: null, // Callback, called after the modal was disposed
-    onSubmit: null // Callback of $.showConfirm(), called after yes or no was pressed }
+    onSubmit: null // Callback of bootstrap.showConfirm(), called after yes or no was pressed }
 ```